 Directors Committee Annual Management Report

-- Evaluation and proposal of external auditors and ratings agencies to the Board of Directors, which were recommended at the respective Annual General Meeting.
+- It evaluated and proposed external auditors and risk classification firms to the Board of Directors, which were subsequently submitted before the respective Shareholders’ Meeting.

 Ethical Framework and Ethics Committee

 The company’s management is aware that its operation is a dynamic and high-impact process.
 As such, every year Viña Concha y Toro’s corporate governance is reviewed, and improvements are introduced which aim to ensure proper compliance management, in accordance with legal requirements and ensuring the pursuit of excellence and transparency throughout the operation.
 The company aims for all of its employees to work collaboratively and understand the importance of good corporate practices, thus establishing a culture of compliance.